A powerful wireless site survey software and RF modeling tool

 What Success Looks Like

 Try to define success in practical terms before you start.
+For example, success might mean:

-• acceptable quality for the target devices,
+• enough coverage and quality for the target devices, including the most important or least capable devices;

-• meeting the project’s defined requirements.
+• meeting the project’s defined requirements or design criteria.

 Detailed requirements and success criteria: